Empower is the easiest and most convenient way to track your net worth, plan for retirement, and run your day to day budget

 - They have additional fraud protection

-I have used Personal Capital for a year now, and feel that the security is best-in-class for any financial tool that I use.
+I have used Empower for a year now, and feel that the security is best-in-class for any financial tool that I use.

 Free tools are not entirely free